oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

 ## Running the Reference Design
 You can apply the Cholesky decomposition to a number of matrices, as shown below.
 This step performs the following:
-* Generates 8 random matrices (this number can be changed in cholesky_demo.cpp).
+* Generates 8 random matrices.
 * Computes the Cholesky decomposition on all matrices.
 * Repeats the operation multiple times (specified as the command line argument) to evaluate performance.